Joekrry/DistributedCloudLoadBalancer/README.md

 # CloudBalancer

-Distributed cloud load balancer with encrypted file storage (SOFT40051 coursework).
+Distributed cloud load balancer with encrypted file storage

 A JavaFX desktop application backed by a dual SQLite/MySQL database setup, MQTT-driven container scaling, and AES-encrypted, chunked file storage distributed across a pool of